nasa/PolyCARP/PVS/PolyCARP_analysis/README.md

 * `winding_number_contrib`
 * `quadrant`

 These theories depend on the [high-level floating-point formalization from the NASALib].
-Compound floating-point based datatypes correspoding to the ones handled by the real-valued version of the Winding Number functions, such as _point_ and _polygon_, are defined in the theories `acceptable_polygon` and `vectors_2D_fp_def`.
+Compound floating-point based datatypes corresponding to the ones handled by the real-valued version of the Winding Number functions, such as _point_ and _polygon_, are defined in the theories `acceptable_polygon` and `vectors_2D_fp_def`.

 The technique presented in [1] have been modified in order to be able to deal with function calls, (simple) recursion, and compound datatypes (_point_, _polygon_).
 The result of the application of such modified technique on the Winding Number functions is declared in the theories mentioned below.